insected/bobbae_gcp-wiki/MLOps.md

 [DVC](https://dvc.org/) is built to make ML models shareable and reproducible.
 It is designed to handle large files, data sets, machine learning models, and metrics as well as code.

+## MLRun

+[MLRun](https://github.com/mlrun/mlrun) is an open-source MLOps framework that offers an integrative approach to managing your machine-learning pipelines from early development through model development to full pipeline deployment in production.
+MLRun offers a convenient abstraction layer to a wide variety of technology stacks while empowering data engineers and data scientists to define the feature and models.